Admission Letter received: What’s next?

 - Submit Confirmation Statement as indicated in Admission Letter

 The Confirmation Statement is a declaration wherein you indicate whether you accept the admission to your study programme at TU Delft.
 The enrolment process will only start if you submit your Confirmation Statement.
-Submit the Confirmation Statement before the deadline as indicated in your Admission Letter using the online application portal MyTUDelft.
+Submit the Confirmation Statement before the deadline as indicated in your Admission Letter using the online application portal Osiaan.
 You will receive the Financial Letter containing the total amount you need to transfer to TU Delft soon after submitting your Confirmation Statement.

 - Follow the instructions in your Financial Letter